 For centuries, soaps made from natural substances were used to cleanse our skin and clothes.
 Synthetic detergents were developed in the early 20th century to create products that cleaned our laundry better and more conveniently.
 These days we may buy them based on a nice smell or how bright our clothes look, and take for granted that they are safe for us and for the environment.

 Sadly, that doesn’t seem to be the case.
 Consumer Reports recently looked for potentially dangerous chemicals in several laundry detergents and found quite the selection of “nasties.”
-One of the worst is 1,4-dioxane, an industrial solvent that’s readily absorbed through the skin, lungs and gastrointestinal tract and is considered a probable human carcinogen.
-In 2022, New York State banned laundry detergents containing unsafe levels of 1,4-dioxane.
-Arm & Hammer Clean Burst, Tide Original and Gain Original + Aroma Boost are among those detergents no longer available in New York as a result.
+One of the worst is 1,4-dioxane, a by-product of the manufacturing process found in trace amounts in some detergents that can be readily absorbed through the skin, lungs and gastrointestinal tract and is considered a probable human carcinogen.
+In 2022, New York State banned laundry detergents containing unsafe levels of 1,4-dioxane, although state officials have not yet to release how they plan to implement this legislation.

 Other common yet dangerous detergent ingredients to watch out for include: neurotoxin heavy metals such as arsenic, cadmium and lead; phthalates that make fragrances last longer but disrupt the body’s hormonal systems; phosphorus that helps separate dirt from fabric but has links to negative human health effects including the aggravation of cardiovascular problems and osteoporosis; and sodium lauryl sulfate (SLS) and sodium laureate sulfate (SLES), scrubbing agents that can irritate the skin, eyes and lungs.
 Many common detergents contain synthetic dyes, fragrances and so-called “synthetic optical brighteners” that don’t actually clean but can cause allergic reactions and skin irritation and harm downstream wildlife.